Białowieża National Park

-Białowieża National Park (Białowieski Park Narodowy) is a national park in Podlaskie Voivodeship, in Eastern Poland adjacent with the border with Belarus.
+Białowieża National Park (Białowieski Park Narodowy) is a national park in Podlaskie Voivodeship, in Eastern Poland adjacent to the border with Belarus.
 The total area of the park is 105.2 km2.
 It is located 62 km southeast of Białystok (Poland).
 It is known for the protection of the best preserved part of the Białowieża Forest, Europe's last temperate primaeval forest fragment that once allegedly stretched across the European Plain.
-It is home to the world's largest population of European bison (żubr), the continent's heaviest land animals.
+It is home to the world's largest population of European bison (żubr), the continent's heaviest land animal, as well as wild boar, European moose, Eurasian wolf, and Eurasian lynx.

 The border between the two countries runs through the forest, the Belovezhskaya Pushcha National Park is adjacent on the Belarus side of the border.
 There is a border crossing for hikers and cyclists within the forest.
 According to one study, the park brings in tourist revenues of about 72 million zloty per year.

 The characteristic feature of the park is its biological diversity.
 Białowieża National Park is the only Polish natural property designated by UNESCO as a World Heritage Site.
 The park is the most important – central zone of Białowieża Forest Biosphere Reserve.

 History

 The park's formal beginning was the Forest Reserve inspectorate (Rezerwat) established in 1921.
 The inspectorate was transformed into the National Park in Białowieża on 11 August 1932 by the Second Polish Republic.
 After World War II, the forest was divided between the People's Republic of Poland and the Belarusian SSR of the Soviet Union.
 The People's Republic of Poland reopened the Białowieża National Park in 1947.

 The park headquarters is in Białowieża.
 Currently, the park consists of three administrative units: The Protective Orłówka Precinct, the Conservation District Hwoźna and the Bison Breeding Centre (with three reserves, breeding and demonstration Bison Reserve).

+Since the migrant crisis in Europe, groups of migrants have resided and hidden in the forest, having crossed the border with Belarus.
+In 2025, a trial took place of five activists, including Białowieża National Park worker Ewa Moroz-Keczynska, on charges of assisting the migrants.
+The group became known as the Hajnówka Five.